natashenka/Egg-Shell/tASMgotchi/README.md

 JSR clear_lcd

-Read port A (buttones) into A, debounced
+Read port A (buttons) into A, debounced

 JSR read_a